mozvip/dynamo/README.md

 * one for the "core" data (mostly technical stuff like logs) : core.mv.db

 Both are automatically created (with liquibase) on the first run, in the current folder.

-The file that contains the application database is dynamo.mv.db.

 License
 =======